Marines Division · Required Reading ᚠ ᚢ ᚦ ᚨ ᚱ ᚷ

 Core Philosophy

-Star Citizen is unique in that it severely penalizes death and has a robust combat revive mechanic.
+Star Citizen is unique in that it severely penalizes death and has a robust combat revive mechanic, which will only get more robust in future patches.
 Unlike most shooters, dying is not a neutral event — it puts a burden on your entire team, removes your gun from the fight, and forces a teammate to expose themselves to save you.

 The main goal of any Rune Guard ground team is Survival.
 We have structured our tactics around keeping players on their feet rather than the straight offensive gameplay you may be used to in other games.
 This is not about being passive — it's about being smart.
 A marine who stays alive and applies pressure is worth more than one who charges in and forces a revive.